-Besides Nilgiri tahr, the park is home to many other mammals like lion-tailed macaques, jungle cat, dhole (wild dog) and porcupine.
+Besides Nilgiri tahr, the park is home to many other mammals like lion-tailed macaques, jungle cats, dhole (wild dog) and porcupines.
 Over 130 bird species are also found in the park including Nilgiri pipit, Nilgiri flycatcher and Nilgiri wood pigeon.

 9. Anamudi Peak

-Anamudi peak is located at the southern end of Eravikulam National Park.
+Anamudi Peak is located at the southern end of the Eravikulam National Park.
 At an altitude of 8,842 ft, it is the highest peak in the Western Ghats as well as in South India.
 So, it is also referred to as the ‘Everest of South India’.

-The mountain peak Anamudi derives its name from the fact that it resembles an elephant’s forehead.
-Anamudi in local language translates to ‘elephant’s head’.
+The mountain peak, Anamudi, derives its name from the fact that it resembles an elephant’s forehead.
+Anamudi translates to elephant’s head in the local language.

 You may also like: Top 7 Highest Peaks in India That Can Take Your Breath Away.

 It is about an hour’s drive to Pothamedu viewpoint from Eravikulam National Park by cab.
 This viewpoint is immensely popular amongst those interested in photography.
 It offers awe-inspiring visuals of the surroundings adorned with tea plantations and green valleys.

 A little diversion from the Munnar bypass road takes you to this vantage point.
 So, if you have already been here on your way to Munnar from Cochin, skip this and head over to Attukad Waterfalls.